 - Complete a medical assisting course that has been accredited by CAAHEP or ABHES.
 You should apply as a recent graduate if you have completed your course within the last 12 months, and as a non-recent graduate if it has been longer than 12 months.

-- Complete a college-level apprenticeship program or educational program for medical assistants that meet certain requirements set by the AAMA.
+- Complete a college-level apprenticeship program or educational program for medical assistants that meets certain requirements set by the AAMA.

 - Apply for recertification after previously passing your exam but letting your certification lapse.
 You do not have to retake an entire course, just pay the fee and retake your examination.